cosmos/sdk-tutorials/ida-customizations/ida-course/final-exam/index.md

 # Final Exam

-The Final Exam will be released on **Thursday, February 2nd, 2023**.
+The Final Exam will be released on **Thursday, July 6th, 2023**.

 Congratulations on getting this far!
 You are now ready to take the exam.
-You can work on your exam until the **2nd of March** and can submit your exam whenever you feel ready.
-Importantly, the 2nd of March is a hard cut-off, and we are not granting extensions.
+You can work on your exam until **August 4th** and can submit your exam whenever you feel ready.
+Importantly, August 4th is a hard cut-off, and we are not granting extensions.

 The exam is composed of two parts: